 - Begin lying on your back on a bed or flat surface with your legs straight.
 (May bend nonsurgical leg to reduce low back pain.)

-- straighten your knee and press down into the flat surface.
+- Tighten the muscles in the thigh of your surgical leg as you straighten your knee and press down into the flat surface.
 Hold, then relax and repeat.

 - Do not hold breath.

 - Hold exercise for 10 seconds

 - Perform: 10 Repetitions, 2x/day